recp/AssetKit/README.md

 <br>

 <p align="center">
-3D asset importer, exporter library.
-This library also includes common 3D utils funcs.
+Brand-new modern 3D asset importer, exporter library.
+This library will include common 3D utils funcs.
 It is written with C99 but C++ wrappers or other language bindings can be written in the future.

-This library will full support COLLADA specs and glTF specs, plus other 3D formats e.g .obj, .stl maybe supported by sub-libraries e.g. assetkit-stl, assetkit-fbx.
+This library will try to full support COLLADA specs and glTF specs, plus well-known other 3D formats e.g .obj, .stl, .ply...

 There is also an optional renderer library called [libgk](https://github.com/recp/libgk) for render AssetKit contents.
-You can see how to load AssetKit to libgk in [assetkit-gl](https://github.com/recp/assetkit-gl) lib/repo.
+You can see how to load AssetKit to libgk in [assetkit-gl](https://github.com/recp/assetkit-gl) repo.

-I've also created a basic program (included a screenshot of render result and dae) to show full steps: [simple-collada-viewer](http://github.com/recp/simple-collada-viewer) (todo: outdated.)
 </p>

+#### Documentation

+Soon.

 ## Supported Formats